- What is a business claim?

 How to avoid late payments?

 You can prevent late payments by detailing the terms and conditions (payment deadline, late payment penalties, etc.) as much as possible in your quote or general terms and conditions.
+Offering early payment discounts, such as 2% off if paid within 10 days, can also encourage faster payment.
 Billed can also help you manage unpaid bills by automatically following up with your customers.

 Is it mandatory to provide quotes?